In the recent years the forex market reached its maturity, a fact that can be…

 Losers: FXCM, Forex.com, Saxo Bank, Oanda, IG Markets

 Accessibility is another feature that proved to be very important for the brokers’ growth in the last two years.
 When moving global and trying to service tens of new markets with different characteristics, it is essential to be accessible to as many customers as possible.
 Local offices, translated versions of the broker’s website in the local language as well as customer support, accessible funding methods and easy withdrawal of funds are very important to secure growth in international markets.

 When it comes to localized service, multi-language support and website, the clear leaders are Saxo Bank, XM and Hot Forex.
 This greatly explains why they are very successful in Europe, The Middle East, Africa and Asia.
 On the other hand, Japanese and US brokers are well behind when it comes to localized services and multi-language support.

-Deposit and withdrawal methods are another important factor that helped fuel the growth of the most dynamic brokers, XM and Hot Forex.
-Both of them allow deposits and withdrawals through credit and debit cards as well as all the popular e-wallets, including Neteller, Skrill (formerly known as Moneybookers) or Webmoney.
+Deposit and withdrawal methods are another important factor that helped fuel the growth of the most dynamic brokers, XM, IC Markets and Hot Forex.
+The three of them allow deposits and withdrawals through credit and debit cards as well as all the popular e-wallets, including Neteller, Skrill (formerly known as Moneybookers) or Webmoney.
 They also allow deposits through prepaid cards like the popular Paysafecard or local debit cards like the Chinese Union Pay.
 XM and Hot Forex are the only two brokers offering a forex debit card that allows traders to withdraw their money directly at an ATM or to make purchases with a debit card linked directly to the trading account.
 The Forex Mastercard is very popular in Africa and Asia as it represents a very convenient and cheap method of withdrawing winnings from a foreign broker without local offices.

 Losers: FXCM, Forex.com, Oanda, Interactive Brokers